myobcodechallenge/codechallenge/README.md

 5. Unit tast cases to test individual services
 6. Sample screenshots are included in the screenshot folder

+Assumptions

+1. Pay Period will be always for one month

 Sample Screenshots

 ![Image of Screenshot](https://github.com/myobcodechallenge/codechallenge/blob/master/Screenshots/screenshot1.JPG)